-In this report we describe the progress achieved in addressing main technical tasks, i.e.: (i) development validation of the EHS/EMS models for spargers using OECD/HYMERES-1

-PANDA HP5 test series; (ii) pre-test analysis in support of the experimental for SEF-POOL facility at LUT and PANDA facility at PSI; (iii) post-test analysis using the new test data.
+Detailed description of the project activities at KTH is provided in the Appendix A. In this report we describe the progress achieved in addressing main technical tasks, i.e.: (i) development validation of the EHS/EMS models for spargers using OECD/HYMERES-1 PANDA HP5 test series; (ii) pre-test analysis in support of the experimental for SEF-POOL facility at LUT and PANDA facility at PSI; (iii) post-test analysis using the new test data.

-In Section 3 of the Appendix A we provide an overview of the work on direct contact condensation, pool stratification/mixing phenomena and modeling approaches.
-The progress and the need for further development of the EHS/EMS models for spargers is described in Sections 4 of the Appendix A. Two approaches to the EMS model implementation are discussed (i) based on the source terms in the momentum equation and (ii) using boundary conditions for liquid velocity.
+In Section 3 of Appendix A we provide an overview of the state of the art and ongoing work on direct contact condensation, pool stratification/mixing phenomena and modeling approaches.
+The progress and the need for further development of the EHS/EMS models for spargers is described in Sections 4 of Appendix A. Two approaches to EMS model implementation are discussed (i) based on the source terms in the momentum equation and (ii) using boundary conditions for liquid velocity.
 Advantages and disadvantages of both approaches are discussed in detail.
-Results of the EHS/EMS models implemented using a source term approach suggest that the temperature evolutions are sensitive to the geometrical characteristics of the domains where the EHS/EMS source terms are introduced.
+Results of the EHS/EMS models implemented using a source term approach suggest that the temperature evolutions are sensitive to the geometrical characteristics of the domains where EHS/EMS source terms are introduced.
 Validation of the EHS/EMS model using steam condensation region (SCR) approach against PANDA HP5 tests suggest that this model can provide a reasonably accurate prediction of the pool behavior while avoiding uncertainty in the distribution of the momentum source.
 In Section 5 of Appendix A results of "Unit Cell" (where individual injection hole is modelled individually) EHS/EMS model development and validation are discussed against PPOOLEX SPA-T3 test.
 The model can provide a reasonably accurate prediction of the pool behavior.
-Downward angles of the jets are estimated using the internal sparger flow simulations and then assessed using the temperature evolutions the thermocouple (TC) mesh measurements.
+Downward angles of the jets are estimated using the internal sparger flow simulations and then assessed using the temperature evolutions the TC mesh measurements.
 Increased turbulence intensity induced by the steam condensation is modelled by either adding an extra source of k in the transport equation or providing turbulence in the boundary conditions.